Frightening Trend Shows A Rise Of Heart Attacks In Younger Women

 — CNN (@CNN) February 19, 2019

-Dr. Erin Michos of the Ciccarone Center for the Prevention of Cardiovascular Disease at Johns Hopkins University School of Medicine, urges women to take this risk seriously.
+Dr. Erin Michos of the Ciccarone Center for the Prevention of Cardiovascular Disease at Johns Hopkins University School of Medicine urges women to take this risk seriously.

 “The main message to women is you shouldn’t think you’re too young for a heart attack.
 There has always been a misconception that this is just a man’s disease.
 And that leads to women being underdiagnosed and undertreated.”